esmnext/esmx/examples/docs/src/en/api/core/render-context.md

 ### commit()

-- Returns: `Promise<void>`
+- **Returns**: `Promise<void>`

-Commits dependency collection and updates the resource lists.
-Collects all used modules from `importMetaSet` and resolves concrete resources via the manifest.
+Commits dependency collection and updates the resource list.
+Collects all used modules from importMetaSet, resolving specific resources for each module based on manifest files.

 ```ts
 const html = await renderToString(app, {